Loading...

 You will need to cut out each square separately and as accurately as possible.

-Take any three squares and join them together at the vertices to see if you can create a triangle in that empty space in the middle of those three squares.
+When you've done that, experiment for a little bit, take any three squares and join them together at their vertices to see if you can create a triangle in that empty space in the middle of those three squares.

 When you've played around a little bit, let's have a look at question one.

-Then take a protractor and measure each of the angles in that triangle.
+Then, take a protractor and measure each of the angles in that triangle.

 And for question number two, explain why you cannot create an equilateral triangle with the set of squares that I've given you.